 The first thing to note about the monitoring system is that it monitors the server itself and the core components of our web stack (Nginx, Varnish, Apache, Memcached, and MySQL).
 The monitoring system DOES NOT monitor individual sites within your server.
-This is important to understand to avoid any misunderstanding.
-You can have a website down in your server for a number of reasons (for e.g. code exception, wrong configuration, etc.) and the monitoring system will not detect it (as the underlying web stack and server are working fine).
+This is important so you can avoid any misunderstanding.
+You can have a website down in your server for a number of reasons such as code exception, and wrong configuration.
+Hence, the monitoring system will not detect it (as the underlying web stack and server are working fine).
 So, our monitoring system cares about the health of the server and its web stack.
-For specific applications, you can use something like Pingdom (www.pingdom.com) and we are considering to add an add-on for this to our service.
+For specific applications, you can use something like Pingdom and we are considering to add an add-on for this to our service.

 How it Works

 We have our own monitoring system that provides constant updates from our servers.
 Additionally, we have configured all core services of our stack (Nginx, Varnish, Apache, Memcached, and MySQL) to attempt to auto-heal in case they have any issue.
 Therefore, most issues are sorted out on its own.

 Now, when an issue arises, our monitoring system reacts in the following manner: